Advertisement

 Frailty is a syndrome common in older people that involves several conditions, including unintentional weight loss, low energy, and muscle weakness.
 Frail adults are also at an increased risk for bone fractures, falls, and dementia.

-The good news is that there are some proven ways to slow the degree of physical and mental decline in older adults.
-A 2018 analysis of 5,789 people in four studies suggests that older adults who follow a Mediterranean diet are less likely to become frail.
+The good news is that there may be ways to slow the degree of physical and mental decline in older adults.
+A 2018 systematic review and analysis published in the Journal of Nutrition, Health and Aging looked at almost 5,800 people across four studies and found evidence that older adults who followed a Mediterranean diet were less likely to become frail.

 Four black women sitting around a table and enjoying a healthy meal together